 5. Uninstall and reinstall the app

 If the notification still appears, the next step is to uninstall and reinstall the app.
 It’s best to use a dedicated uninstaller for this task, as it will remove all the files the app has placed on your Mac.
-CleanMyMac X has an Uninstaller module that’s quick and very easy to use.
+CleanMyMac has an Uninstaller tool that’s quick and very easy to use.
 To reinstall the app, either re-download it from the App Store or the developer’s website.

 If you don’t want to use a dedicated uninstaller and want to uninstall the app manually, drag it to the Trash.
 Then, use Go > Go to Folder in the Finder to check the file paths below.
 If you find a file or folder with the name of the app in it, drag it to the Trash.
 Empty the Trash when you’re done.